lekt9/magictables/README.md

 3. Use batch processing with the `batch_size` parameter in `@mai()` for large datasets.
 4. Regularly maintain and clean up your shadow database to remove outdated data.
 5. Leverage the query builder for complex data analysis tasks.
+6. Use environment variables for sensitive information like API keys.
+7. Implement logging to track the execution flow and debug issues more easily.

 ## Contributing